joshuacronemeyer/com_service/README.md

 * It's using webrick.
 For production we'd want a different webserver.
 * I was really keen to implement automatic failover, but had already hit my limit on the amount of time I could spend on this.

+## Running the build

+This codebase features unit tests and rubocop linting.
+Run them after any changes and before commit.
+The default rake task will do it.

+`rake`

 ## Implementation Notes

 Here are just some notes I made for myself while I was building the system.
 I left them here since they feature prominently in the YouTube video.